alastair87/alastair87.github.io/content/about.md

 **Pathfinder** - Building a one-person think tank focused on independent research, policy analysis, and strategic thinking about contemporary issues.

-**Film & TV** - Analytical essays on media, from deep dives into individual works to structural analysis of the entertainment industry.
+**Media Lens** - Analytical essays on media, from deep dives into individual works to structural analysis of the entertainment industry.

 **Frameworks** - Original conceptual frameworks for understanding complex problems, along with practical applications and methodology discussions.